Jamie Mathieson

 Jamie Alan Mathieson (born May 1970) is a British television screenwriter.
-A former stand-up comedian, he has written for a number of UK science fiction TV shows, namely Being Human, Dirk Gently and Doctor Who.
+A former stand-up comedian, he has written for a number of UK science fiction TV shows, including Being Human, Dirk Gently and Doctor Who.

 Career

-He scripted the sci-fi comedy film Frequently Asked Questions About Time Travel, starring Chris O'Dowd, Dean Lennox Kelly, Marc Wootton, and Anna Faris.
+Mathieson's earliest television work during the early 2000s included writing material for Catchphrase and Family Fortunes, as well as a 2005 episode of My Parents are Aliens.
+In 2008, he scripted the sci-fi comedy film Frequently Asked Questions About Time Travel, starring Chris O'Dowd, Dean Lennox Kelly, Marc Wootton, and Anna Faris.
 It was released in the UK and Ireland on 24 April 2009.
 He wrote the drama pilot ALT for Channel 4 in 2014, but it was not picked up for a series.
-However, he did create and write the sci-fi miniseries Tripped for E4.
+Following this, he successfully piloted and wrote the sci-fi miniseries Tripped for E4.

 It was announced in October 2014 that Mathieson would be the lead writer of French science fiction series Métal Hurlant: Origins, a sequel to Métal Hurlant Chronicles.
 It is based on the popular comics anthology magazine Métal Hurlant, known in the United States as Heavy Metal and in Germany as Schwermetall.

-Mathieson started his contributions to Doctor Who during the tenure of Peter Capaldi, working on series 8, 9 and 10.
+Mathieson wrote for Doctor Who during the tenure of Peter Capaldi as the Doctor, writing four episodes (one co-written with then-showrunner Steven Moffat) across series 8, 9 and 10.
+Mathieson's work for the show garnered significant critical and fan acclaim; he was voted the best writer of series 8 in a 2015 Doctor Who Magazine reader's poll, and his first contribution to air, "Mummy on the Orient Express", concurrently topped its poll for the series' best episode.
+It additionally came third in the magazine's 2023 poll of the best Twelfth Doctor stories, with two of his other four episodes, "Flatline" and "Oxygen", immediately following it in fourth and fifth.
+Mathieson pitched ideas for the show's eleventh series, but was turned down by new showrunner Chris Chibnall.

 In 2023, Mathieson independently published his first book, the short story collection The First Ten.
 The same year, he confirmed his intention to write a second collection, titled The Second Ten.